kserve/kserve/docs/samples/rollouts/README.md

 If you stop making requests to the application, you should eventually see that your application scales itself back down to the number of `minReplicas` (default is 1 for KFServing v0.3+, and 0 for lower versions).
 You should also eventually see the traffic animation in the Kiali graph disappear.

 ## Pinned canary
 The canary model can also be pinned and receive no traffic as shown in the pinned.yaml.
+Applying this after you have applied the canary.yaml would essentially be rolling back the canary model.

 Apply the CR:
 ```